-The UAE power cables market revenues are projected to reach $2.5 billion by 2024, according to a new report by 6Wresearch, a global market research and consulting firm.
+The UAE power cables market revenues are projected to reach $2.5 billion by 2024, according to a new report by 6Wresearch, global market research, and consulting firm.

-The UAE power cables market registered substantial growth in 2017 attributed to recovery in copper and aluminium prices as well as significant investment in mega infrastructure projects such as new high-rise skyscrapers, theme parks, state-of-the-art shopping malls and artificial islands, said the report.
+The UAE power cables market registered substantial growth in 2017 attributed to recovery in copper and aluminum prices as well as significant investment in mega infrastructure projects such as new high-rise skyscrapers, theme parks, state-of-the-art shopping malls, and artificial islands, said the report.

 Furthermore, sustained economic diversification efforts in the country also contributed to an increase in the sales for power cables.